Funky Synth Stab Tutorial

-Funk is a very distinct style of music based on R&B which emphasizes melodic chord progression and brings a strong groove.
-Old-fashioned funky sounds originating from the ’80s are coming back into modern music production.
+Funk is a distinct style of music based on R&B, which emphasizes melodic chord progression and brings a strong groove.
+Old-fashioned funky sounds originating from the '80s are returning to modern music production.
 For this reason, in this tutorial, we will show you how to make an old-school funky synth stab.

 ~ 3 Oscillators - Clean